Ser PFKNR en 2025

 Act II: Being Seen, Watched, and Held (Center)

-At the center of the poster is the coquí, a symbol that transcends geography.
-The coquí represents all Puerto Ricans—those on the island and in the diaspora—bound by shared memory and sound.
+At the center of the poster is the coquí, a native Puerto Rican frog and cultural symbol, which represents all Puerto Ricans—those on the island and in the diaspora.

 Act III: Conflict, Resistance, and Reality (Bottom Section)